An Introduction to the Theory of Qur’anic Interpretation

 The first thing that an exegete must carefully do is bring together all the verses that are unclear in meaning and to compare them, since some meanings that the Qur’an Mentions in an unclear manner in one place might be clarified in another place.
 The Qur’an Treats one word or meaning in more than one place.
 For wise reasons, in each place the word is specified to the extent appropriate for where it is mentioned, so if the exegete brings all the instances together, the general sense will become clear that Allah (s.w.t.)
 Intended to apply in that particular case.

-The Prophet (s.a.w.) taught the companions this method in understanding the Qur’an on a number of occasions.
+The Prophet (s.a.w.) taught the Companions this method in understanding the Qur’an on a number of occasions.
 For example, ibn Mas’ud (r.a.) stated, “When the verse:

 سُوۡرَةُ الاٴنعَام